Stanford-Urban-Water-Policy-Innovation/Articulate/README.md

 Articulate requires a set of comma-separated values (csv) and string inputs.

+1) Csv input:

-Csv input: a csv file that contains the specific news websites to be searched and the code to access each website-specific dictionary.
+The csv file contains the specific news websites to be searched and the code to access each website-specific dictionary.
 The dictionary for each news source is based on examining how newspapers store their online information. necessary to extract items of information from the search results.
 This file also includes an "ALL" row which is required to run the script and is always the last row of the input file.

-String inputs:
+2) String inputs:

 1. Developer Key(s)
 2. Search term(s)
 3. Include term(s)